 Besides the above challenges, the DAVA portal needs you to upload data manually.
 “In the age of automation, manually uploading data is unthinkable.
 It is a waste of person-hours”, says Vikas.
 No wonder the implementation of serialization and track and trace government regulations are getting delayed.
 But let us give credit where it is due.
 Given the complexities, portals like DAVA have gone through a robust learning curve.

 Anti-counterfeit technology needs to be implemented in a phased manner.
 “We will go back and forth with challenges,” cautions Vikas.
 But it is important to look at the big picture of counterfeit.
-A technology implemented without understanding the nuances of counterfeit will not work.
+A technology implemented without understanding the nuances of counterfeiting will not work.
 But for now, brands need to integrate government regulations with other anti-counterfeit technology.
 After all, the integrity and reputation of the brand depend on anti-counterfeit technology.